emdros/emdros/SWIG/nodejs/README_NODEJS.md

 ## bool& and long& parameters

-Many functions in the C++ API take a bool& or a long& parameter.
+Many functions in the C++ API take a bool&, long&, or std::string& parameter.
 These parameters are used to return a value.

 In the JavaScript bindings, the return type is converted to a list of values.
 The first entry will be the return value from the